-For those hoping everything will go back to normal, it doesn’t appear that will happen anytime soon.
-Churches that have reopened their doors are already finding out not everyone is immediately returning—whether it’s for health reasons, lack of children’s ministry, or they enjoy worshiping God in their pajamas from their couch.
-Because of this, many churches that are regathering in person will continue to offer online services in addition to in-person gatherings.
+Years later, churches have found out not everyone is returning to in-person services—whether it’s for health reasons or they enjoy worshiping God in their pajamas from their couch.
+Because of this, many churches are continuing to offer online services in addition to in-person gatherings.

-But how do you keep people connected in a digital setting?
-You will probably have to vary the way you communicate and provide information to them.
+So how do you keep people connected and engaged in a digital setting?
+You will likely have to vary the way you communicate and provide information to them.
 You have to be intentional while not going overboard with your communications.
 Here are some suggestions.

 A Warm Welcome